Against the Discourse

 The world, and the internet, is in flux.

-While Twitter was once a subversive stronghold for opinions that are not often enough given the credence and the attention they deserve – minority opinions, in particular – it has, especially under the ownership of Elon Musk, devolved into something else entirely.
+While Twitter was once a subversive stronghold for opinions that are not often enough given the credence or the attention they deserve – minority opinions, in particular – it has, especially under the ownership of Elon Musk, devolved into something else entirely.
 Thoughtful, well-formed arguments no longer rise to the top as they were once meant to, but rather the coarsest, most “controversial” (i.e. hateful) opinions now get all the attention, often bought and paid for.
 Not only that, but circuitous squabbling and hyper-specific policing over meaningless topics, within groups of people who should be working together based on their expansive common ground, have become the norm.

 I, for one, am tired of it.
 And done with it.